abubeker-devt/web-os/README.md

 # 🖥️ Web OS 4.1

-A browser-based desktop environment built with HTML, CSS, and JavaScript.
+A responsive browser-based desktop environment for desktop and mobile, built with HTML, CSS, and JavaScript.

 ## ✨ V4.1